LollosoSi/bruxism-detector/README.md

  Provided data is only for demonstrative purposes.

 ## **Android integration**
-An experimental Android App is available for download and source can be found at the Android branch.
+An experimental Android App is available for download and source can be found at the [Android branch](https://github.com/LollosoSi/bruxism-detector/tree/Android).
-</br>It currently listens for the data from Arduino and starts a tracking service to register all events.
+1. Open it and start the tracking service to register all events from Arduino.
-</br>The app also catches alarms from Arduino and tries to wake you up using the phone.
+2. The app also catches alarms from Arduino and tries to wake you up using the phone.
+Turn the screen on to dismiss the alarm.
-</br>In case that fails (you still don't respond stop the alarm after 10 seconds) we consider tracking failed and the alarm on Arduino will ring.
+3. In case that fails (you still don't stop the alarm after 10 seconds) we consider tracking failed and the alarm on Arduino will ring.
-</br>Your tracked data will be available under `Documents/RECORDINGS`.
+4. Your tracked data will be available under `Documents/RECORDINGS`.
 Compatible with the grapher application.

 ## **How to use**
 The following will reference `Arduino/main/main.ino` as the main program.